 Small Entity Compliance Programs

-Most enforcement involves small entities lacking compliance programs
+Most enforcement efforts involve small entities that lack compliance programs

 For more information on this topic, contact [email protected].